sashadt/docs/docs/troubleshooting.md

     14691 Jps
     10995 NodeManager

-### What happens if the downloaded file is corrupted?
+## What happens if the downloaded file is corrupted?

 MD5 checksum will result in the following error:

     “Verifying archive integrity...Error in MD5 checksums: <MD5 checksum> is different from <MD5 checksum>”.

 Downloaded installer could be corrupted.
 Try downloading the installer again.
-If using command line, use `curl` instead of `wget`.

-### Why do I see the following permissions errors?
+**Note:** If using command line, use `curl` instead of `wget`.

-During installation following error message will be seen on screen
+## Why do I see the following permissions errors during installation?

 ![Permissions Error](images/troubleshooting/image01.png)

-These typically happen when specified directory does not exist, and the installation user does not have permissions to create it.
-Following commands can be executed by user with sufficient privileges to resolve this issue:
+This happens when the specified directory does not exist, and the installation user do not have the permissions to create it.
+Following commands can be executed by the user, with the required privileges, to resolve this issue:

     $ hadoop dfs -ls /user/<USER>/datatorrent
     $ hadoop dfs -mkdir /user/<USER>/datatorrent